 Design and Technology

-It is the Department’s aim to provide a very safe, friendly, happy working environment, where every student can achieve his/her full potential.
+This is a Department that aims to provide a very safe, friendly, happy working environment, where every student can achieve his/her full potential.
 Design and Technology equips students with ‘real life’ skills and knowledge, which will enable them to contribute to an increasingly technological society.

 At KS3 there are 4 specialist areas: Food, Textiles, Graphics and Resistant Materials.

-Students are assessed for skills shown in communicating their design ideas and the quality of the products they manufacture.
-They cover five project strands of Research, Design ideas, planning of Making, Making and Evaluation.
-Pupils work to set design briefs and also carry out focussed practical tasks and learn a wide range of technical and creative skills
+Students are taught fortnightly and are assessed for skills shown in communicating their design ideas and the quality of the products they manufacture.
+They cover five project strands of Research; Design Ideas; Planning of Production/Making; Making/Production and Evaluation.
+Pupils work to set design briefs and also carry out focussed practical tasks, allowing them to learn a wide range of technical and creative skills.

-At KS4, students build on the skills they have developed and can opt to study one of the following specialist subject areas: GCSE in Design and Technology or a Vocational award Level 1/2 in Hospitality and Catering
+At KS4, students build on the knowledge and skills they have learnt in KS3 and now have the opportunity to study one of the following specialist subject areas: GCSE in Design and Technology or a Vocational Award Level 1/2 in Hospitality and Catering.

 KEY STAGE 3 OVERVIEW